Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Jet and bubble evolution

 \subsection{Global evolution}

 The jets are initialised with a dominant kinetic energy component.
 Through dissipation much of this kinetic energy is quickly thermalized.
 This would lead to thermally dominated lobes, in conflict with X-ray observations.
-Due to the employed subgrid acceleration scheme of CRs, we obtain an equipartition between CR and thermal energy until $2\tau_\rmn{acc}$.
+The subgrid acceleration scheme employed for CR maintains them in equipartition with thermal energy until $2\tau_\mathrm{acc}$.
 Thus, CRs share a significant fraction of the energy and pressure in these simulations as shown in Fig.~\ref{fig:energy_evolution} which shows the time evolution of different energy components in the lobes.
-This strong dissipation transfers kinetic energy into CR and thermal energy.
-Similarly, the magnetic energy of the lobes falls short by more than an order of magnitude.
+The strong dissipation of the kinetic energy of the jets effectively transfers kinetic energy into CR and thermal energy.
+Compared to the initial magnetic-to-thermal pressure ratio in the jet $X_{B,\mathrm{jet}}=0.1$, the ratio drops by more than an order of magnitude due to the strong increase of thermal energy.

 The thermal energy increases at later times whereas the CR energy decreases in Fig.~\ref{fig:energy_evolution}.
 We adopt a morphology-based definition of lobes with a jet mass fraction exceeding $10^{-3}$, which includes by definition heavily mixed cells.
 Thereby, mixing leads to an increase of mass and thermal energy in the lobes at later times.
-On the other hand, CRs continuously diffuse out of the bubbles, lowering their total energy budget.
+On the other hand, CRs continuously diffuse out of the bubbles, lowering their total energy.
 Note that CR energy losses due to cooling in the bubbles is solely restricted to the (almost negligible) hadronic and Coulomb losses as we suppress Alfv\'enic cooling in the bubble region (see Section~\ref{sec:CRs}).

 The evolution of the thermodynamic cluster profiles (Fig.~\ref{fig:radialProfile_general}) shows a decrease in density and an increase in temperature at early times, which corresponds to the high thermal energy of the propagating jet.
 Because this hot gas has such a low-density it remains invisible in X-ray maps, which is in agreement with observations \citep[e.g.,][]{Leccardi2008}.
 After the jet terminates and the bubbles rise buoyantly, the mean thermodynamic profiles nearly recover the initial conditions.